-Counsel - Authoritative Erisa Landing Page Template
+Counsel - Authoritative ERISA Landing Page Template

 Counsel is a single-page ERISA landing page template built for employee benefits attorneys who fight denied disability, pension, and health claims.
 It leads with press credibility, walks visitors through FAQ-driven comparison tables, and captures consultation leads through a two-step form, all before asking for a name or phone number.